auroraextensions/whiteboard/docs/DateTimeFactory.md

 - `Magento\Framework\Stdlib\DateTime\DateTime`
 - `Magento\Framework\Stdlib\DateTime\DateTimeFormatter`

-In the example below, our `DateTimeFactory` will allow us to create `DateTime` instances, which we'll use to change the entity `updated_at` timestamp.
+In the example below, we use `DateTimeFactory` to create `DateTime` objects, which we'll use to modify the `updated_at` timestamp of an entry when a user makes an edit.

 ## Usage